Dr Alex Louise Pearl

 Research interests

-My research interests focus upon disability law, social justice, support provision, mental capacity law, financial inclusion, equality and non-discrimination law, social care law, feminist theory, the capabilities approach, human rights-based disability advocacy, and engaged sociolegal research.
+My research interests focus upon disability law, social justice, support provision, mental capacity law, financial inclusion, equality and non-discrimination law, social care law, relational theory, the capabilities approach, human rights-based disability advocacy, and engaged sociolegal research.

 <h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://essl.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>